richardcocks/qrstickers/Phase4-TemplatePreview-Planning.md

 - ✅ Modal remains open after download
 - ✅ Works with all template sizes
 - ✅ All manual tests pass
+- ✅ Preview updates in real-time when options change
+- ✅ Transparent backgrounds show checkerboard pattern in preview

 ---